“The recompense for an injury is a proportionate injury [an eye for an eye];

 They talk outside, he sees him off, gives him some money, ‘Goodbye.’

-Three years later he comes again.
+years later he comes again.
 The same man.
-They were sitting in the Mosque again, he greets them.
-He sits down in propriety and courtesy.
-Religion, good manners have spread everywhere.
+They were sitting in the

 The Two Doors

+Illicit Gain.
+In the Ten Commandments, these correspond to “You shall not commit adultery” and “You shall not steal.”
 As in other matters, the Prophet set the example for these two cases.
 Master Kayhan related that when the Prophet was presented with a slave girl named Maria by Muqawqis, the ruler of Egypt, he made their relationship official by marrying her on the spot, since it would not do to reject the gift.
 Again according to the Master, when he and his foster son were stoned and driven from Ta’if, they took refuge in a private orchard.
 The gardener, who was a Christian, took pity on them and offered them some grapes.
 Yet, although they were tired, hungry and thirsty, the Prophet would not accept the offering until the matter had been cleared with the actual owners of the orchard.
 In his famous biography of the Prophet, Martin Lings provides the following additional information: the gardener was so affected by the Prophet's conduct and speech that he began to kiss the Prophet's hands and feet.
 When queried by his owners regarding this, he answered: “There is nothing on earth better than this man.
 He has told me things that only a prophet could know.”
 Centuries later, Ottoman soldiers marching through Europe would still follow the Prophet's example by tying pouches of money to the branches of vines from which they had taken grapes.

 We in the West have no inkling today of how important these two restrictions are.
 Their deceptive simplicity prevents us from recognizing that the Base Self can be brought under control only by stringently observing them.
 Yet they are the two pillars that mark the beginning of the royal road to self-purification.
 This tip will serve you well, even if you're a confirmed atheist who observes nothing else in life.